Photo courtesy of the Illinois Department of Natural Resources.

 Statewide, there is less suitable habitat available in Illinois than in years past.
-Localized areas of high-quality habitat can still be found across the state, but overall, fewer areas exist that support good populations of upland game.
-In turn, this provides less opportunity for hunters.
+Localized areas of high-quality habitat can still be found across the state, but overall, there are fewer areas that support good populations of upland game; providing less opportunity for hunters.

 2021-22 Hunting Season Outlook

 Northern Bobwhite Quail—Outlook ‘Poor.’
-The 2020-2021 quail survey estimated 4,646 hunters (down 31 percent) harvested 31,629 wild quail (30 percent decrease) compared to 6,749 hunters and 45,270 quail in the 2019-2020 survey.
-Harvest declined in 2020 after a two-year increase in 2019 and 2018.
-Despite the decrease in total harvest, the number of quail per hunter/day was up 15 percent.
+Last year’s harvest numbers were unavailable at the time of this report.
 The Illinois Department of Natural Resources (IDNR) conducts annual bird surveys across the state to track trends for game birds and other grassland/shrubland birds.
-The results of these surveys showed a large decrease in quail abundance (38 percent) statewide.
+The results of these surveys showed an increase in quail abundance (10 percent) statewide.

 Please keep in mind that the future of upland game hunting depends on the amount and quality of habitat.
 We encourage all landowners and hunters to take an active role in advocating for and managing upland habitat.
 Remember, even though these species are different, they all need four things to survive and reproduce: 1) ‘nesting’ habitat, 2) appropiate habitat to raise their young, 3) escape cover to hide from predators and inclement weather, and 4) available food and water.